Matheus-Barros/resolution_newglobe/README.md

 To execute the ETL process, follow the steps below:

 1. Make sure you have Python installed on your system.
-2. Extract the provided CSV files into the `data_csv` directory.
+2. First navigate to the directory where the `main.py` file is located, using the command: cd /path/to/main.py.
 3. Install the required libraries by running the following command:
    ```
    pip install -r requirements.txt